wer1ix/interacting-with-api-python-project-tutorial/README.md

 # Interacting with an API in Python - Step by step guide
 <!-- endhide -->

-1. Create a Spotify developer application using the Spotify Developer Portal.
++ Create a Spotify developer application using the Spotify Developer Portal.
-2. Connect with the Spotify API.
++ Connect with the Spotify API.
-3. Retrieve and download data from the Spotify API.
++ Retrieve and download data from the Spotify API.
-4. Create a Python Pandas dataframe for easier manipulation of the data.
++ Create a Python Pandas dataframe for easier manipulation of the data.
++ Save the data to an SQL database.

 ## 🌱 How to start this project